The History Of The Kitchener-Waterloo Society Of Artists

 In 1968 the Society with the help of a service club, purchased the property on the corner of Benton and Charles Streets at the site of the vacant Pentecostal Church.
 This was opened as The Kitchener Art Gallery.
 The lower level gave the Society more space for painting, and teaching, and exhibiting took place on the upper floor.

 When the Centre in the Square officially opened on September 29, 1980, it was an accomplishment which KWSA had long been working for and had in large part laid the foundation.
 The Society was invited to hold regular meetings there and workshops took place in various rooms in the Gallery.
 The Eastman Gallery in the main section was formerly known as “The Cycle Gallery” to commemorate the old bicycle shed.
 KWSA members and the Gallery were very mutually supportive for two decades.
 Many KWSA members were also members of the Gallery and some were volunteers, financial donations were made and paintings were donated for fund-raisers.
 KWSA Annual Juried Shows were showcased there and were for many years sponsored by Budd Canada.
 Then in 1999 under the policies of a new directorship which moved away from partnerships with community art groups, KWSA was no longer welcome there.
 Both cities, Kitchener and Waterloo, were supportive as well as the Waterloo Regional Arts Council.
 The Conestoga Room at Kitchener City Hall became our meeting place for a number of years.
-Some financial assistance was offered as well as free newslatter printing and postage.
-Then In 2004 KWSA was offered a place at the Waterloo Community Arts Centre (the Button Factory) where the Society has been meeting and has participated in art shows for 15 years.
+Some financial assistance was offered as well as free newsletter printing and postage.
+Then In 2004 KWSA was offered a place at the Waterloo Community Arts Centre (the Button Factory) where the Society met and participated in art shows for 15 years.
 KWSA membership has continued to increase and by 2019 the facilities at Button Factory Arts, as it has become known, were no longer large enough to accommodate KWSA meetings.

 New members are welcome.